lucaspiresfernandes/openrpg/docs/admin_tutorial.md

 As Configurações se encontra no painel do amininistrador, na barra de navegação.

-## Chave do Administrador
+## Chave do Mestre

-Editar a chave do administrador.
+Editar a chave do mestre.

-É recomendável editar a chave para que os jogadores não tenham acesso aos recursos do administrador.
+É recomendável editar a chave para que os jogadores não tenham acesso aos recursos do mestre.

 ## Dados